 Splurge on the latest styles at Rodeo Drive

-Take a VIP tour of the movie studios to experience life in Hollywood
+Take a VIP tour of the famous movie studios

 Take a selfie with the celebs at Madame Tussauds